Bearwood, West Midlands: Transport

 Bearwood is well served by major bus routes, with the Bearwood Interchange at the crossroads of the Hagley Road and Bearwood Road.
 Some other bus routes cross the Bearwood Road by The Bear.

-Between 1923 and 1973, Bearwood was the headquarters of the Birmingham & Midland Motor Omnibus Company - or "Midland Red" - based at the company's depot in Bearwood Road.
+Between 1923 and 1973, Bearwood was the headquarters of the Birmingham & Midland Motor Omnibus Company – or "Midland Red" – based at the company's depot in Bearwood Road.
 Although most of the company's innovative buses were built at its Carlyle Road workshops in nearby Edgbaston, they were all registered at Bearwood and as such carried the Smethwick 'HA' prefix on their number plates.

 Parks and green spaces

 Lightwoods Park is located to the west of Bearwood, on the north side of Hagley Road.
 It consists of Lightwoods House and grounds.
 In 1902, following the death of Caleb Adkins, the house and grounds were put up for sale, with the risk that it would be demolished for building houses on the estate.
 A. M. Chance led a committee which by public subscription purchased the estate and handed it over to Birmingham Corporation as a public park.
 By 1905, further public subscriptions enabled more land to be bought and added to the park.

 The bandstand and other features have the Birmingham City crest with the motto, "Birmingham Forward" in recognition of the former 'ownership' of the park by Birmingham City Corporation, although the park itself has never been within the city boundaries.

-The most recent tenant of Lightwoods House was the Hardman company, which makes stained glass windows.
+A prior tenant of Lightwoods House was the Hardman company, which makes stained glass windows.
 In November 2010, by agreement between the two Councils, Lightwoods Park was handed over to Sandwell MBC.